Sighthound Domino – Grizzle (eG)

 • Kritikos Lagonikos

-In some other breeds, the eG variant occurs at a very low frequency and cases of dogs actually expressing a grizzle domino pattern should be very rare[2]:
+In some other breeds, the eG variant occurs at a very low frequency.
+So dogs actually expressing a domino pattern should be very rare[2].
+But it shows how much this allele got around, eh?

 • Akita